AshIgnii/donttap-with-opencv/README.md

 this is my first project with python and with opencv, don't expect much

 i only tested it in frenzy mode
+# you need to edit the html to make the background white